bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 When writing gameplay code, you might commonly have one system that wants to immediately see the effects of commands queued in another system.
-Before 0.13, you would have to manually insert an `apply_deferred` system between the two.
+Before 0.13, you would have to manually insert an `apply_deferred` system between the two, a special system which causes those commands to be applied when encountered.
 Bevy now detects when a system with commands is ordered relative to other systems and inserts the `apply_deferred` for you.